 Out of the box, guest Wi-Fi will be disabled so you’ll need to hit a button or check a box to activate this feature.

-If your router is dual-band (which means it supports the operation of both 2.4GHz and 5GHz networks at the same time) then you will have separate options for each.
+If your router is dual-band (which means it supports the operation of both 2.4GHz and 5GHz networks at the same time) then you will have separate guest network options for each frequency band.
 For most purposes, 2.4GHz will be sufficient for guests.
 While not the quickest, it has a higher range and is more widely supported.

 If you are using a guest network to connect smart home devices you may want to use 5GHz for faster speeds.